lsst-dm/dmtn-038/index.rst

    additionally fitting a moving and/or variable point source model at this stage.
-We’ll do at least one fit that uses the same structural (non-amplitude) parameters in all filters, to allow the model fluxes to be useful as for galaxy colors (see [sec:consistent-galaxy-colors] for an alternative).
+We’ll do at least one fit that uses the same structural (non-amplitude) parameters in all filters, to allow the model fluxes to be useful as for galaxy colors (see :ref:`consistent-galaxy-colors` for an alternative).
 We may also perform completely independent model fitting each each filter.